In the words of Julia Childs, “With enough butter, anything is good.”

 Caveat Emptor

-Common adulterants found in butter include mutton fat, beef fat, potato pulp starch, vegetable oils, hydrogenated fat, jaggery, soft paraffin, and margin.
+Common adulterants found in butter include mutton fat, beef fat, potato pulp starch, vegetable oils, hydrogenated fat, jaggery, soft paraffin, and margarine.
 Cases of adulterated butter have been on the rise in India.
 In one particular instance, the Mumbai police seized 1000 kg of spurious butter, which was packed in Amul packaging.
 In another horrifying incident, a gang from Gujarat was arrested for adulterating 25 kg of butter with 15 kg of vanaspati ghee.

 Ways to detect adulteration in butter